Admissions & Records

 Audit a Class

 Course auditing is permitted as a service to students who have completed designated credit courses for the maximum number of allowable enrollments.
 The purpose of auditing is to allow students to continue study, after course repeatability has been exhausted.
-A list of courses that have been designated for auditing is available in the Office of Admissions and Records.
+Only classes meet in person can be audited.
+NO STUDENT ACCESS TO CANVAS is granted for audit students.

 Auditing conditions are as follows: